cmdviegas/hadoop-spark/README.md

  - :package: Added `graphframes` to be used by Spark Graphframes;
  - :package: Downgraded to Java 8, since Hive does not support Java 11;
  - :rotating_light: `$HIVEEXTERNAL` does not exist anymore;
- - :lipstick: Other minor improvements.
+ - :wrench: Other minor improvements.

 #### 23/04/2023
  - :package: Updated `Apache Hadoop` version to 3.3.5;